-If you take part in our study, we will ask you to monitor your eating behavior for a two-week period using a smartphone app.
-Before and after each eating moment, you will answer questions about eating, thoughts, emotions, and the context in which these take place.
+If you take part in this study, we will ask you to monitor your eating behavior for a two-week period using a smartphone app.
+Before and after each eating moment, and at random moments during the day, you will answer questions about eating, thoughts, emotions, and the context in which these take place.
+This is a registration-only study.
 We will not ask you to make any changes to your daily routines (yet).
-You will receive a detailed digital manual, and you will not be required to visit the university.
-All data will be handled and stored anonymously and confidentially.
-You will receive a small reward for your participation.
+In addition, you will wear a smartwatch (provided by us) that will continuously gather data about e.g. your activity level, heart rate, and sleeping pattern.

 Unfortunately, not everyone can participate.
 You can NOT take part in the study if you:

 Some psychological problems also rule out participation (for this we refer to the questionnaire).